yaswanth-software/e-commere/Readme.md

  # Milestone-10
  Created product schema
  Created an end point to validate and store product details in mongodb.
-#milestone 18
+ # Milestone-18
  Created an endpoint to receive request from cart page.
  Created an backend endpoint to fetch all the products inside cart with user mail
-#Milestone-18
-Create an endpoint to receive request from cart page.
-Create an backend endpoint to fetch all the products inside cart with user mail